D3lt4lph4/papers/docs/imageclassif/imagenet.md

 | SIFT + FVs | 45,7 % | 25,7 % |
 | CNN | 37,5 % | 17,0 % |

 Comparison of error rates on ILSVRC-2012 validation and test sets.
-First line are best results achieved by others.
+First line is the best result achieved by others.
 Models with an asterisk* were “pre-trained” to classify the entire ImageNet 2011 Fall release :

 | Model | Top-1 (val) | Top-5 (val) | Top-5 (test) |
 |-------|-------------|-------------|--------------|